-As employees have to stay indoors due to the coronavirus pandemic, they are turning to mobile video conferencing apps to ensure the business is not hampered.
-According to stats from leading mobile market data provider App Annie, video conferencing and business communication apps saw record levels of downloads and rose to 62 million in March and April 2020.
+Amidst the ongoing coronavirus pandemic, employees are required to stay indoors, leading to a surge in the usage of mobile video conferencing apps to ensure uninterrupted business operations.
+According to statistics from App Annie, a leading mobile market data provider, the downloads of video conferencing and business communication apps reached record levels, peaking at 62 million in March and April 2020.
 Nothing could have helped better than a video conferencing app while embracing a work-from-home culture quickly.

 Yet while the benefits may seem apparent, like every technology, there are downsides as well.

-Video conferencing software and applications have made it possible for businesses to connect easily.
-Today, almost every organization is equipped with more than one custom video calling and conferencing app.
-If you are looking for developing a video calling application for your business, get in touch STS today!
-We are also experienced in developing video chat apps.
+Video conferencing software and applications have significantly facilitated seamless connectivity for businesses.
+Today, nearly every organization is equipped with multiple custom video calling and conferencing apps.
+If you are interested in developing a video calling application tailored to your business needs, reach out to STS today!
+We boast expertise in developing video chat apps as well.
 Call us today to know more!

 While businesses adapt to the new normal, on-demand apps seem to pave the way.
-In case you haven’t understood what these are, just think of Uber, Grab, Swiggy, Walmart Grocery, or their counterparts.
+If you’re unfamiliar with these examples, consider services like Uber, Grab, Swiggy, Walmart Grocery, or similar platforms.
 On-demand apps basically act as the link between businesses and customers through a mobile application.
-Let’s take a look at how they can benefit businesses in a post-COVID economy:
+Now, let’s explore how these platforms can bring advantages to businesses in a post-COVID economy:

 Most of the local stores have seen a drastic reduction in footfall over the last few months.
 On-demand apps will allow them to reach out to many more customers.
-Customers can simply choose their preferred products on the business’s app, and the latter will be intimated of their needs.
-The firm can then easily supply the products or the services right at the individual’s doorstep.
+Customers can conveniently select their desired products through the business’s app, which will notify the company of their requirements.
+Subsequently, the firm can effortlessly deliver the products or services directly to the customer’s doorstep.

-Most on-demand apps require customers to sign up with basic information like name, contact number, email ID, and address.
-These details can be customised to the business provider’s needs, like asking additionally for gender or age group.
-Aside from expanding their customer database, enterprises can use this information to study buying behaviour, better understand consumer needs, and also provide a more personalised experience to them.
+When using on-demand apps, customers are usually prompted to provide basic information including their name, contact number, email ID, and address during the sign-up process.
+These details can be customized to the business provider’s needs, like asking additionally for gender or age group.
+In addition to broadening their customer base, businesses can utilize this information to analyze purchasing patterns, gain deeper insights into consumer needs, and enhance the personalized experience they offer to customers.

 On-demand apps can help businesses reduce overhead costs.
-It is also an effective marketing tool to advertise and inform customers about discounts and promotions as and when they occur.
-An on-demand app also empowers you with increased flexibility by allowing your business to adapt to the rapidly changing trends of the market.
+Furthermore, an on-demand app serves as a powerful marketing tool for advertising and informing customers about discounts and promotions as they become available.
+Additionally, it empowers businesses with enhanced flexibility, enabling them to adapt to the ever-evolving market trends.
 The app can be quickly modified to include new products, adjust to fluctuating market conditions, and gain from competitive advantage.

 If a business resorts to a generic mobile app (probably because it’s cheaper), there’s no way they can ensure that a customer’s data will remain private and secure.
 And in the digital era, data security is a top priority.
-It’s ideal to procure a custom-made app for your business so that you can claim that any data collected will be confidential.
-You may spend a little more, but it’s an investment that will give you returns sooner than you expect.
+Obtaining a tailor-made app for your business is highly recommended as it allows you to ensure the confidentiality of any collected data.
+Although it may require a slightly higher investment, it proves to be a worthwhile endeavor that yields returns sooner than anticipated.

-Your business could either be a start-up or well-established.
+Your organization could either be a start-up or well-established.
 No matter what the size, on-demand mobile applications will be the way forward for you.
 That’s one of the best things about an on-demand app.
-Regardless of the size; every business will be able to benefit similarly, from developing its own customised apps.
+Regardless of the size; every business will be able to benefit similarly, from developing its own customized apps.

-The technological deterrence to this obsoletion is not some nascent out of college tech, but it’s been around for more than a decade now.
-There is an overwhelming promise shown by this technology, IoT (Internet of Things).
+The technological deterrence to this obsoletion is not some nascent out-of-college tech, but it’s been around for more than a decade now.
+The potential exhibited by IoT (Internet of Things) technology is truly remarkable.

-Our mobility team works in tandem with IoT team to come up with a ground breaking app that will bridge the communication gap and facilitate seamless connectivity between a smartphone and any home appliance that we wish to control.
+Our mobility team collaborates closely with the IoT team to develop a revolutionary app that bridges the communication gap and enables effortless connectivity between smartphones and any desired home appliance for seamless control.

-For this ground breaking app to perform at its peak; always, we have brought in a substantial change in the outlook and approach to M2M communication.
+To ensure the optimal performance of this groundbreaking app at all times, we have implemented a significant shift in the perspective and approach toward machine-to-machine (M2M) communication.
 For large infrastructures to be controlled using IoT there has to be a comprehensive action plan that can, not only provide but also sustain data overheads in the long run.
-And this can achieved only through cloud hosted application, this is mostly because of the scalability of technologies with data hosted on cloud.
+And this can be achieved only through the cloud-hosted application, this is mostly because of the scalability of technologies with data hosted on the cloud.

-Telematics is one area which we have been aggressively pursuing to provide best of IT services.
-Vehicle manufacturers and Logistics corporations are always looking to provide instant support to their customers and continuously monitor their service delivery.
-We have developed a system for one such corporation to capture a chain of events and deliver real time data over the air.
+We have been actively focusing on Telematics as an area to deliver top-notch IT services.
+Vehicle manufacturers and logistics corporations are constantly seeking ways to provide immediate customer support and monitor their service delivery in real-time.
+We have developed a system for one such corporation that captures a series of events and delivers real-time data wirelessly.

-However, IoT and LoT have a long way to go before it can be viable technologies for everyday use.
+Nevertheless, both IoT and LoT still have a long journey ahead before they can become fully functional and widely adopted technologies for everyday use.

 With the overwhelming successful project deliveries, we are pleased to announce that our Synergy is still growing!

-For more than 12 years of successful 600+ project deliveries, Synergy is now growing to provide advanced solutions for the IT services and products- moving to the bigger space than before!
+After more than 12 years of successful 600+ project deliveries, Synergy is now growing to provide advanced solutions for IT services and products- moving to a bigger space than before!

-To our new office space; we will expand our prevailing services to the advanced technology, increasing support to our growing number of clients.
-We will continue to provide the IT services from the new office of Synergy Technology Services Pvt.
+In our new office space; we will expand our prevailing services to advanced technology, increasing support to our growing number of clients.
+We will continue to provide IT services from the new office of Synergy Technology Services Pvt.
 Ltd. At 504, Acropolis 5th floor, Andheri east, Mumbai.

-For over a decade, agile methodology has proved to be a panacea to all the developmental ills faced by software developers.
-This incremental and iterative method of development defined and paved a whole new way to how software delivery worked.
-This also resolved the glitches and costly deadline misses that regimental methods brought in.
+For over a decade, agile methodology has proved to be a panacea to all or any of the developmental ills faced by software developers.
+This incremental and iterative method of development defined and paved a whole new way for how software delivery worked.
+This also addresses the issues and prevents missed deadlines caused by rigid methodologies.

 Now, with evolving needs,

 Secondly, the price factor of a project incorporating agile methodology is subjective to the process.
-This again, is primarily because of the scope creep that is addressed throughout the development process and along with it agile methodology brings an ambiguity in pricing due to lack of incremental build.
+Once again, this is primarily attributed to addressing scope creep throughout the development process.
+However, the agile methodology also introduces pricing ambiguity due to a lack of clarity in the incremental build.

 With Continuous Integration (CI) working in tandem with agile methodology, incremental project development is achieved.

-As each member of the team integrates number of times a day, these integrations are validated by build that is automated and testing is regressively done to identify errors (if any) as early as possible.
-This eliminates the need for continuous close collaboration that is otherwise required in conventional agile methodology, thus saving resource utilization time.
+As each team member integrates multiple times daily, these integrations are verified through automated builds, and regression testing is performed to identify any potential errors as early as possible.
+This eliminates the necessity for constant close collaboration typically needed in traditional agile methodologies, thereby saving time on resource utilization.

-With incremental build generated and delivered, fixed pricing model can be tweaked to achieve a common ground with the client.
+With incremental builds generated and delivered, fixed pricing models are often tweaked to realize a common ground with the client.

-In order to eliminate the bottle necks STS does not classify entire project under level of complexity, instead we breakdown entire projects into short stories and then classify those stories under level of complexity.
-This act helps us reproduce the final deliverable in small individual builds to envisage the value addition.
+In order to eliminate the bottlenecks STS does not classify entire projects under the level of complexity, instead, we break down entire projects into short stories and then classify those under the level of complexity.
+This practice enables us to reproduce the final deliverable through incremental individual builds, allowing us to visualize the added value.

-In conclusion, the concept of Integrating Continuously with SCRUM will enable faster to market by giving the teams the luxury of working in close domain.
-Hence, every time an integration failure is identified, teams can spring into action with not having to head back to the drawing board to do the root cause analysis.
+In conclusion, the concept of Continuous Integration with SCRUM enables faster progress by providing teams the advantage of working within a closely-knit domain.
+Hence, whenever an integration failure is identified, teams can spring into action with not having to travel back to the drawing board to do the root cause analysis.

-There are only a very few places left on earth where all people are treated equal irrespective of their nationality, race, creed, religion, gender or orientation, and one of amongst them ‘was’ internet.
-Recently, with the net neutrality losing its ground to cheap tactics of some greedy ISPs (Internet Service Provider), this one place will also be infested with people who discriminate based on allegiance (if, I can say so).
+There are only a very few places left on earth where all people are treated equally irrespective of their nationality, race, creed, religion, gender, or orientation, and one of them ‘was’ the internet.
+Recently, with online neutrality losing its ground to cheap tactics of some greedy ISPs (Internet Service Providers), this one place also will be infested with people that discriminate based on allegiance (if, I can say so).

-To give you a gist of what Net Neutrality is, it is an idea that all websites or network should be treated equal, or to put it in a more elaborate manner all data that is available online should be treated the same, irrespective of the user, content, geo-location, hosted party, device used etc.
+To give you a gist of what Net Neutrality is, it’s thought that all websites or networks should be treated equally, or to put it in a more elaborate manner all data that is available online should be treated the same, no matter the user, content, geo-location, hosted a party, device used, etc.

-For example, let’s consider our ISP to be the same, if I was accessing Linkedin and you were accessing Slideshare, net neutrality forbids our ISP from charging us differently for accessing different sites/portals.
+For example, let’s consider our ISP to be identical, if I want to be accessing Linkedin and you were accessing Slideshare, net neutrality forbids our ISP from charging us differently for accessing different sites/portals.

-However, this status quo was changed by the TSPs (Telecom Service Providers) when they started an all-out war against Over-the-Top (OTT) services.
+However, this established order was changed by the TSPs (Telecom Service Providers) once they started an all-out war against Over-the-Top (OTT) services.

-Earlier and even now in most cases, the revenue models of the TSPs were more of voice dominated and less of data dominated.
-Post dotcom burst, with the exponential increase in data driven services, many OTT services leveraged the infrastructure of these TSPs to deliver their services.
-And this resulted in conflict of interests, because TSPs believe OTTs eats into their revenues, in reality that’s not the case.
-Most of the TSPs have seen a steady increase in data driven revenues with the advent of OTTs.
+Earlier and even now in most cases, the revenue models of the TSPs were more of voice dominated and fewer of knowledge dominated.
+Post dotcom burst, with the exponential increase in data-driven services, many OTT services leveraged the infrastructure of these TSPs to deliver their services.
+And this resulted in a conflict of interest because TSPs believe OTTs eat into their revenues, actually, that’s not the case.
+Most of the TSPs have seen a mild increase in data-driven revenues with the advent of OTTs.

 There are two scenarios that can arise from this,